sphinx-doc/sphinx/doc/latex.rst

     .. versionadded:: 5.2.0

 ``TableRowColorEven``
-    Background colour for even rows in tables.
+    Sets the background colour for even rows in tables.

     Default ``{gray}{0.98}``